The Psychological Cost of Giving Everything in a Relationship

 Expectations pull us into a downward spiral of pain

 For example, many of us have unrealistic expectations.
-This includes the expectation that a relationship can overcome any hard times we go through, or that everything will go well in spite of all of our problems.
+This includes the expectation that a relationship can overcome any hard time or that everything will go well in spite of all of our problems.
 This can make us slaves to our own relationship.

 We don’t open our eyes to see these problems.
 Often, we treat all adversities the same, without distinguishing the differences.

-When a relationship runs out and turns into a huge responsibility, it’s important to open our eyes and stop and see if we are on the right path.
+When a relationship runs out and turns into a huge responsibility, it’s important to open our eyes and stop and see if we’re on the right path.

 Because love should be beautiful, right?

 We have to get rid of the beliefs and expectations ingrained in our minds that make us see love as something that is beautiful but destructive.